Azure/BlobNFS-wsl2/README.md

 > This is work in progress.
 Please check back for updates.

 ## Prerequisites
+1. WSL is available only on 64 bit machines.
+Further, only use 64 bit version of the Powershell to use the module.

+2. WSL2 commands are supported only on Windows 10, version 2004 or higher, and Windows Server 2022, version 2009 or higher.
+Check [here](https://learn.microsoft.com/en-us/windows/wsl/install#prerequisites) for more details.

-1. Since this module uses WSL to mount the Blob NFS share, Virtualization must be enabled on the machine.
+3. Since this module uses WSL to mount the Blob NFS share, Virtualization must be enabled on the machine.

     i.
 If you are installing this module on an Azure VM, then select a VM size that supports nested virtualization.
 You can check the list of VM SKU that supports nested virtualization.
 Check [here](https://docs.microsoft.com/en-us/azure/virtual-machines/acu).
     For example, Dv5 SKU supports nested virtualization: